egbrl/Car-Trading-Blockchain/README.md

 sudo systemctl start docker
 ```

-Install the docker images with the [download_images.sh](https://raw.githubusercontent.com/EGabb/Car-Trading-Blockchain/master/download_images.sh) script from the project root.
-Then do `docker-compose up` from the project root folder.
+Then type `bash download_images.sh` from the project root to assemble and install the docker images with the script provided.
+You should have a clean setup now.
+If you encounter problems, try a `docker rm $(docker ps -aq)` to remove all containers from time to time.

 ## CC Development
 To test if cc builds locally with most recent fabric-preview.: